Wondering which shot to get, when, and why? Find answers to those questions and more.

 It depends.
 The Pfizer vaccine currently can be given to kids 12 and older.
 But the Moderna and Johnson & Johnson vaccines are still authorized only for people 18 and older.

-Moderna has recently asked the FDA for emergency use authorization for its vaccine in children ages 12 through 17.
+Moderna has recently asked the FDA for emergency use authorization for its vaccine in children ages 12 through 17, and Pfizer, with its partner BioNTech, have requested authorization for their vaccine in children ages 5 through 11.

 Meanwhile, research is underway to learn whether Pfizer’s and Moderna's vaccines are safe and effective, and what are the best doses, for infants and young children.